Healthedata1/mFHIR/source/pages/_includes/observation-worked-example.md

 ~~~
 {
   "resourceType": "Observation",
-	"id": "steps-example", //  this is a server assigned resource id
+	"id": "steps-example //  this is a server assigned resource id",
   "meta": {
-  "source" : "Jawbone UP API", // mappped from OmhDataPoint.header.acqusitionProvenance.sourceName
+  "source" : "Jawbone UP API // mappped from OmhDataPoint.header.acqusitionProvenance.sourceName",
-  "profile" : ["http://www.fhir.org/guides/mfhir/StructureDefinition/steps"] // Profiles this resource claims to conform to
+  "profile // Profiles this resource claims to conform to" : ["http://www.fhir.org/guides/mfhir/StructureDefinition/steps"]
 }
-  "identifier" : [ // mappped from OmhDataPoint.header.dataPointId
+  "identifier // mappped from OmhDataPoint.header.dataPointId" : [
-  "system" : "https://omh.org/shimmer/ids", // The namespace for the identifier value
+  "system" : "https://omh.org/shimmer/ids // The namespace for the identifier value",
-  "value" : "12341567", // The value that is unique
+  "value" : "12341567 // The value that is unique",
   }],
-  "status": "unknown",   // this is required in fhir - omh schema don't have status
+  "status": "unknown // this is required in fhir - omh schema don't have status",
-	"category": [     // optional category field to indicate is an activity vs say a lab result
+	"category // optional category field to indicate is an activity vs say a lab result": [
 		{
 			"coding": [
 				{